lakshmitulasimandala/Basic-Calculator/README.md

 # Basic-Calculator
-I'm a Basic Calculator , i'm built using HTML, CSS, JS and Bootstrap.
+I'm a Basic Calculator , i'm built using HTML, CSS, JavaScript and Bootstrap.

 Have Look at me and my calculation.